grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 From the radar station below they could hear Chips muttering.
 "No fuckin' redundant system, nothing at fucking all..."

 Owen already had the dive planes leveled out again and the slight angle came off the _Prospect's_ deck.
-Owen and Hemi were watching the depth gauge closely as it slowly lifted up off it's pin.
+Owen and Hemi were watching the depth gauge closely as it slowly lifted up off its pin.
 When it was firmly pointing at one meter of depth, Hemi reached over and closed the main ballast tank valves himself.
 They all listened for the sound of the hissing, escaping air to stop.
 No one was breathing as the sound went on longer than it seemed like it should.
-But it wavered, slowed and stopped as the valves closed.
+But it wavered, slowed and ceased as the valves came to their closed position.

-"Give it another minute... let's make sure everything is where it should be..."
+"Give it another minute... make sure everything is where it should be..."
 Said Hemi.

-But the boat held at a depth of one meter, the deck fully submerged, but most of the sail still sticking above the surface.
+The boat held at a depth of one meter, the deck fully submerged, but most of the sail still sticking above the surface.
 Captain Percy reached up to pat Hemi's huge shoulder.
-In some ways it seemed like such a small thing, a basic maneuver they had done a thousand times before.
-But Hemi, at least, knew Chips was right, what was usually so routine was, in this case, incredibly risky.
-He felt a tremendous release of tension that He didn't quite know he had when the main ballast valves closed.
-Everything had worked the way it was supposed to to.
+In some ways it seemed like such a small thing --- a basic maneuver they had done a thousand times before.
+But Hemi, at least, knew Chips was right: what was usually so routine was, in this case, incredibly risky.
+He felt a tremendous release of tension that He had not quite known had come on him when the main ballast valves closed.
+But everything had worked the way it was supposed to to.

 "Good."
 Said Percy, satisfied.
-"We didn't sink her by flooding the main ballast.
-Now let's see if we can do it by opening a hole in the bottom onto a rusted bucket of a home-made boat."
+"We didn't sink her by flooding the fucking main ballast.
+Now let's see if we can do it by opening a hole in the bottom onto a fucking rusted bucket of a home-made boat."

 [//]: # (### Mating the gnat to the prospect)

-Hemi got back on the ship-to-ship.
-"Shakes, we're holding at sail-out depth, two-knot forward creep.
+Hemi got on the ship-to-ship.
+"Shakes, we are holding at sail-out depth, two-knot forward creep.
 I think you can begin your dive now."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Righto."
 Shakes came Shakes crackling reply.